rzzzwilson/PixelVFO/Design.rst

 digit, which will present a keypad (digits 1->9, 0, #).
 Clicking on a keypad digit will change the highlighted frequency digit and move to the next digit.
 Changing the last digit in the frequency buffer will result in the highlight remaining on the last digit.
-Pressing the '#'xi keypad digit will dismiss the keypad.
+Pressing the '#' keypad digit will dismiss the keypad.
 Selecting any digit in the frequency buffer will move the highlight to that digit.